unitedstates/congressional-record/README.md

 - A positional argument for dates.
 This can be a single date, a list of dates or a range of dates.
 Records will be  Make sure dates are in YYYY-MM-DD format.
-Date ranges should be given as start date then end date YYYY-MM-DD/YYYY-MM-DD.
+Date ranges should be given as start date then end date YYYY-MM-DD:YYYY-MM-DD.
 For several specific days, write out the dates in the correct format with a space between each date.
   The parser will look for a previous file to see if it has been downloaded, if not, it will download the file from fdsys.